drguptavivek/central-backend/docs/vg_user_behavior.md

 - Tokens expire at `expiresAt` (no sliding refresh) and must be used in `Authorization: Bearer <token>`.
 - Tokens are bearer-only; cookies are ignored for these routes.
 - App users are project-scoped; login returns `projectId` for the linked field key.
+- App user login requests include `deviceId` and optional `comments` to identify the device/session.

 ## App user creation and updates